-Existing authorised stockpile limit (SL): 50,000 tonnes.
+Existing authorised stockpile limit (SL): 100,000 tonnes.

-Licence condition change request: The licence-holder seeks to increase the stockpile of bricks and concrete to 100,000 tonnes in anticipation of winning a contract for a project in the following year.
+Licence condition change request: The authorisation-holder seeks to temporarily increase the stockpile of bricks and concrete by 50,000 tonnes in anticipation of winning a contract for a project in the following year.
+Total stockpile with increased limit: 150,000 tonnes